IamRaviTejaG/fampay-assignment/README.md

 ```bash
 docker-compose up --build
 ```
+#### NOTE: When on docker, build times may stretch to north of 120 seconds.
+Please be patient during the same.

 ### The `.env` file
 The `.env` file holds the important variables for the whole application which include the MongoDB URL, Google API keys, Redis URL, etc.